magicleap/developer-portal-docs/docs/guides/arcloud/arcloud.md

 - Device access to an unlimited amount of Spaces – Magic Leap 2 devices can gain unlimited access to shared Spaces, as opposed to the 5 stored locally.
 - Textured mesh exports – export textured mesh scans of your Space in USD file format.

+## Getting Started

+### LeapBrush

+After installation of AR Cloud, we welcome you to try our first-party, Open Source project, [LeapBrush](https://github.com/magicleap/LeapBrush).

+This project will allow you to quickly ramp up to a multi-user, collaborative experience, leveraging AR Cloud's power features.
+The project can work over local area network (LAN), enabling virtually no latency for your shared experience.

 ## Deployment types
 <DocCardList items={useCurrentSidebarCategory().items}/>